GustavBW/MELANGE/README.md

 * melange-elements, contains the implementations of all element-, constrains, renderes, style definitions, rules, and content renderes.
 The content renderes themselves is intended to be used through an ECS composition like setup to allow a user 100% type safety through generics, and allowing the system to resolve what content renderer to use underneath.
 * melange-events, not quite clear on what will be here yet.
 * melange-rules, the fundemental implementations facilitating the current proposed interaction scheme.
 * melange-tooling, contains some dev tooling which will be expanded on shortly.
-However, as it depends on the rest of melange in a bootstrapped-compiler type of situation, it also serves as testing ground for the coherency of it all.
-Also, when modularized (which is still the plan) it can easily be excluded on a release build.
 * melange-mesh, standalone, described in own readme at module root
 * melange-model, standalone, described in own readme at module root
 * melange-shading, standalone, described in own readme at module root

 *multiplatform, it has come to my attention that desktop (Windows & Linux) seems to be the only place where the Lwjgl Backends MELANGE currently uses, are kept up to a date that facilitates features and the OpenGL version that is currently required.
-This even potentially places restrictions on the version of Java that can be used for a release build.
+This places restrictions on even the version of Java that can be used for a release build.
 The exact impact of this lack of feature support is not known, but I see but 2 paths: Either reduce the feature set and language level used for Melange, or investigate what platforms to officially drop support for.
 Given that I don't intend to release instant legacy code (as much as is possible for Java), the former is most likely the path not chosen.

-Last Update: 13042024T1126 (ddmmyyyyThhmm)
+Last Update: 16032025T1558 (ddmmyyyyThhmm)